HexnDex/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 0.
-PWD - a script that prints the absolute path name of the current working directory Task 1. ls - Display the content of your current directory.
+PWD - a script that prints the absolute path name of the current working directory Task 1. ls - Display the content of your current directory Task 2. cd - A command that changes directory to the user's home directory.